 106A.3.2.2.1 Soil and groundwater sampling and analysis required.
-Applicants for any building or grading permit which involves the disturbance of at least 50 cubic yards (38.23 m3) of soil shall comply with the requirements for soil and groundwater sampling and analysis of Article 22A of the City and County of San Francisco Municipal Health Code (commonly known as the Maher Ordinance) as amended in 2013.
-Where the Article 22A of the City and County of San Francisco Municipal Health Code Section 106A.3.2.4 of the San Francisco Building Code Section 106A.3.2.2 shall apply.
+Applicants for any building or grading permit which involves the disturbance of at least 50 cubic yards (38.23 m3) of soil shall comply with the requirements for soil and groundwater sampling and analysis of Article 22A of the City and County of San Francisco Municipal Health Code (commonly known as the Maher Ordinance) as amended in 2013.Where the Article 22A of the City and County of San Francisco Municipal Health Code refers to the Building Code Section 106A.3.2.4 of the San Francisco Building Code, Port of San Francisco Building Code Section 106A.3.2.2 shall apply.